 None of this should matter much anyway, since you’ll doubtless want to configure the database to fit your own needs, using your own tools; by the time you’ve done all that you’ve basically created your own database (it’s not hard).
 But if you still want to play with my version after all those warnings, you can download the old 32K template file here… no idea how well it works with current versions, however, so use at your own risk.

 OK, now that the administrivia is out of the way, let’s talk about how this actually works.
-Please take a look at Figure 4, which is a screen shot of the test version of my Microship inventory database.
+Please take a look at the screen shot of my Microship inventory database.

 The whole idea here is to have an inventory database for the ship, at any level of detail you like.
 To keep it from becoming a full-time job during initial planning, I just cluster whole piles of things into single units – like “tool kit” instead of the 200 or so entries that make up its contents.
 But the design does accommodate grouping, as we shall see in a moment.